cosmos/governance/submitting.md

 3. [Sending the transaction](#sending-the-transaction-that-submits-your-governance-proposal) that submits your governance proposal on-chain

 ## Hosting the full community-spend proposal
+When you've finalized your community-spend proposal draft, convert it to a PDF file.
+Upload the PDF to the IPFS network:
+1. either by running an IPFS node and the IPFS software, or
+2. using a service such as [https://pinata.cloud](https://pinata.cloud) Ensure that you "pin" the PDF file so that it continues to be available on the network.
+You should get a URL like this: https://ipfs.io/ipfs/QmSMGEoY2dfxADPfgoAsJxjjC6hwpSNx1dXAqePiCEMCbY

+Share the URL with others and verify that your file is publicly accessible.

 ## Formatting the governance proposal